BACK TEETH CAVITIES AND PLAQUE BACTERIA

 - Why Do My Back Teeth Hurt?

 - How Quickly Can Plaque Form on Your Teeth?

 As everyone who brushes and flosses their teeth knows, your back teeth are harder to reach and to keep clean than your front teeth.
-The back teeth are designed with grooves and ridges that help you chew food, but the down side is that these grooves and ridges can also collect tiny food particles and plaque, which contains bacteria that can increase the risk of cavities.
+The back teeth are developed with grooves and ridges that help you chew food, but the downside is that these grooves and ridges can also collect tiny food particles and plaque, which contains bacteria that can increase the risk of cavities.
 To help keep your teeth free from cavities and prevent the damage that bacteria in plaque can cause consider adding a fluoride rinse to your routine and ask your dental professional if an antibacterial mouthwash can help.

 Why Do My Back Teeth Hurt?

 Tooth decay doesn't happen overnight.
 The bacteria in your mouth could cause a film called plaque to grow over your teeth.
 Eating foods rich in sugar helps bacteria in the plaque to produce energy that they need to survive, as well as harmful acids that can break down the enamel and lead to cavities.
 A healthy diet and twice daily brushing for the dentist-recommended 2 minutes to remove the plaque are essential to preventing tooth decay.

 If plaque is left behind, tooth decay can progress inward and affect the nerves in the pulp of the tooth.
 This progressive decay can cause symptoms including pain and swelling and may result in tooth loss.